hare1039/anticheat-watermark/README.md

 - [Mac User](https://github.com/hare1039/anticheat-watermark#mac-usage)

 # Windows User
-- Step 1: Download the `.exe` file under the [release tag](https://github.com/hare1039/anticheat-watermark/releases).
+- Step 1: Download `anticheat-watermark_windows_amd64.exe` file under the [release tag](https://github.com/hare1039/anticheat-watermark/releases).
 If you download the `.exe` file in Chrome, the exe. file may be marked as a virus.
 Please accept it to continoue the download.

 ![](https://i.imgur.com/7tAbN2Y.png)
 - Step 2: Prepare the watermark list (a text file, see picture for an example) you want to generate on the desired pdf.